Updated: Apr 22, 2022

 Taking time to invest in our wellbeing is so important.
-We are often busy and we can all say that we don’t have time but what we are actually saying is that we are not making this a priority and that we are prioritising other activities by giving them time and energy instead.
+We are often busy, and we can all say that we don’t have time, however, what we are actually saying is that we are not making this a priority and that we are prioritising other activities by giving them time and energy instead.

-Your health and wellbeing, both physical and mental should be a priority.
+Your health and wellbeing, both physical and mental, are a priority.

-You should be giving it time and energy.
+It needs to be given time and energy.